HoroTW/GPU-Screen-Recorder/README.md

 You can find the default input audio device (microphone) with the command `pactl get-default-source`.
 This input should not have `monitor` added to the end when used in gpu-screen-recorder.\
 Example of recording both desktop audio and microphone: `gpu-screen-recorder -w $(xdotool selectwindow) -c mp4 -f 60 -a "$(pactl get-default-sink).monitor" -a "$(pactl get-default-source)" -o test_video.mp4`.\
 A name (that is visible to pipewire) can be given to an audio input device by prefixing the audio input with `<name>/`, for example `dummy/alsa_output.pci-0000_00_1b.0.analog-stereo.monitor`.\
 Note that if you use multiple audio inputs then they are each recorded into separate audio tracks in the video file.
-There is currently no option to merge audio tracks, but it's a planned feature.
-For now I recommend using gpwgraph if you are using pipewire.
-Gpwgraph allows you to merge multiple audio inputs into one with a simple gui.
-If you use pulseaudio then you need to create a virtual sink, which is a bit more complex.
+If you want to merge multiple audio inputs into one audio track then separate the audio inputs by "|" in one -a argument, for example -a "alsa_output.pci-0000_00_1b.0.analog-stereo.monitor|bluez_0012.monitor".

 There is also a gui for the gpu-screen-recorder called [gpu-screen-recorder-gtk](https://git.dec05eba.com/gpu-screen-recorder-gtk/).